-To find the optimal values for the parameters η , γ , and α , in each model for each participant, we used an optimization method developed previously (29), implemented as follows:
+To find the optimal values for the parameters $\eta$ , $\gamma$ , and $\alpha$ , in each model for each participant, we used an optimization method developed previously (25), implemented as follows:

-- 1) we selected a random sample of 2000 points in the parameter space defined by η (evaluated over the range -2 to 10^{-10}) and γ (varied over the range -8 to 8) and/or α (varied between 0 to 8; however when no γ was included in the additive formulation, α varied over the range 0 to 0.05 for the clu-avg, clu-max, clu-diff, deg-avg, deg-max, deg-diff, and deg-prod models, for all others it varied between 0 to 8).
-For CGE and MPC models, γ was varied over a greater range (CGE: -50 to 250, MPC: 0 to 50). - 2) at each point, which represents a specific combination of η , and γ or α values, we generated a network using each of the newly defined parameters (thus making 2000 synthetic networks) and calculate the max(KS) fit statistic. - 3) once all networks were evaluated, we used a Voronoi tessellation to identify regions (cells) of the parameter space associated with low fit statistics.
-A further 2000 points in parameter space were preferentially sampled from each cell according to the relative probability VC_c^{-b} , where VC_c is the max(KS) of cell c, and b controls the likelihood with which cells with a low max(KS) will be sampled (i.e., a larger value of b indicates a greater likelihood of sampling from low max(KS) cells).
+- 1) We selected a random sample of 2000 points in the parameter space defined by $\eta$ (evaluated over the range -2 to 0) and $\gamma$ (varied over the range -8 to 8) and/or $\alpha$ (varied between 0 and 8; however, when no $\gamma$ was included in the additive formulation, $\alpha$ varied over the range 0 to 0.05 for the clu-avg, clu-max, clu-diff, deg-avg, degmax, deg-diff, and deg-prod models; for all others, it varied between 0 and 8).
+For CGE and MPC models, $\gamma$ was varied over a greater range (CGE: -50 to 250, MPC: 0 to 50). - 2) At each point, which represents a specific combination of $\eta$ and $\gamma$ or $\alpha$ values, we generated a network using each of the newly defined parameters (thus making 2000 synthetic networks) and calculate the max(KS) fit statistic. - 3) Once all networks were evaluated, we used a Voronoi tessellation to identify regions (cells) of the parameter space associated with low fit statistics.
+A further 2000 points in parameter space were preferentially sampled from each cell according to the relative probability $VC_c^{-b}$ , where $VC_c$ is the max(KS) of cell c and b controls the likelihood with which cells with a low max(KS) will be sampled [i.e., a larger value of b indicates a greater likelihood of sampling from low max(KS) cells].

 Steps 2 and 3 were repeated five times, resulting in a total of 10,000 points being evaluated.
-At each repetition, the probability of sampling cells with better fits is increased (going from $b = \{0, 0.5, 1.0, 1.5, 2.0\}$), thus converging to an approximate optimum.
-This optimization was conducted for each model fitted to each individual participants' network.
+At each repetition, the probability of sampling cells with better fits is increased (going from $b = \{0,0.5,1.0,1.5,2.0\}$ ), thus converging to an approximate optimum.
+This optimization was conducted for each model fitted to each participant's network.
 An advantage of this optimization approach is that it allows for adequate sampling across the entire parameter space to visualize how changes in parameters affect the model and for the identification of a global (approximate) optimum (Fig. 1E).
 Cross-validation